nitishdayal/JavaScript30/readme.md

   helping developers enhance their current skillset and reducing developer reliance on external JS libraries; **if it can be done with a JS library, it can (probably) be done with vanilla JS.**

+**UPDATE:** If you're here for written guides, please be patient with me!
+I've made it a priority to get as many of these done as possible, as quickly as possible.
+Thank youuu. ❤️

 ## Table Of Contents

 1. [x] ~~[JavaScript Drum Kit](./exercises/01\ -\ JavaScript\ Drum\ Kit/)~~